zaaztt/bert_chinese_example/README.md

 ```

 Output will be created in file called test_results.csv in the output folder.
 Each line will contain output for each sample, columns are the class probabilities.

+### What is the difference between original BERT code and this?

+Little.
+This is the beauty of BERT.
+I only need to write a processor class to import the data then do a little revise about how to process data.
+So it is why fine-tune really makes BERT adapts to different NLP tasks.

+### What are these labels' meaning?

+0 means neutral.
+1 means good.
+2 means bad.

 ### Cite
 This is the BERT article.